guitarrapc/valentia/README.md

 }
 ```

-You can use almost all cmdlets and variables set.
+You can use almost all functions and variables set.
-Please check vale and valep section about a detail of some cmdlets cannot use in task.
+Please check vale and valep section about a detail of some functions cannot use in task.

 - Note:
-	* All valentia cmdlets got credential before running task, therefore you don't need to get anymnore credentials in your script.
+	* valentia functions get stored credential before running task, therefore you don't need to create/write credentials in your script.
 	* In other word, do not try to get another credential in you script.
 Especially in "valep" .